 Customized Private and Small Group Swim Lessons

 Customized 30-minute swimming lessons can be scheduled one-on-one, with a buddy or sibling and are a great option for swimmers looking to catch up or get ahead.
 Available in one-, three- or seven-lesson packages and can begin at any time.
 Contact an Aquatics Manager to schedule.

 These classes help water lovers take their skills to the next level.
-Get detailed specialty class descriptions for all Twin Cities locations, or find classes at West St. Paul:
+Get detailed specialty class descriptions for all Twin Cities locations.

 This competitive program offers children and teens ages five to 18 years an opportunity to work with trained coaches to improve swimming skills, endurance and promote a healthy lifestyle.

 Beyond swimming the Y offers several water exercise classes that are free for YMCA members.
 While the West St. Paul Y is at an interim location, you’ll find many of your favorite team members from West St. Paul at:

 Get a complete list of water exercise programs available at Twin Cities Y locations.

 Open and lap swim

 Lap swim is a scheduled time when you can use the pool to swim or walk the pool in a continuous pattern—sometimes in designated lanes that might be shared with others.
 During lap swim, regular safety breaks are scheduled.